tyrcho/openshift-cartridge-play2/README.md

 Note : now works with small OpenShift gears, the build script will use no more than 512MB by default.

+### Tutorial

+Have a look at http://misto.ch/play-on-openshift/ ; at the moment you need to use ```http://cartreflect-claytondev.rhcloud.com/reflect?github=tyrcho/openshift-cartridge-play2&commit=play-2.3.0``` since the master is not stable yet.

 ### From the web site

 In OpenShift, choose a downloaded cartridge, with the following URL : http://cartreflect-claytondev.rhcloud.com/reflect?github=tyrcho/openshift-cartridge-play2&commit=play-2.3.0